andyngh/noHiC/README.md

 `adapter_check.log`: the log file of the adapter detection step.

 `adapter_content.txt`: this file shows adapter detection result.
-It will say "None" is there is no adapter.
+It will say "None" if there is no adapter.

 `fgrep_matches.txt`: this file is empty in this case.